Responsibility of food handlers with gastrointestinal illness

 Food businesses have an overarching responsibility to ensure the safety of the food they produce.
-Under Standard 3.2.2 Food Safety Practices and General Requirements and Standard 3.2.3 Food and Equipment of the Australia New Zealand Australia New Zealand Food Standards Code, there specific health and hygiene requirements are set out for food businesses.
-These include responsibilities around the health of food handlers, the hygiene of food handlers and other general duties.
+Under Standards 3.2.2 and 3.2.3 of the Australia New Zealand Food Standards Code (the Code), there specific health and hygiene requirements are set out for food businesses.
+These include responsibilities around the health of food handlers, the hygiene practices of food handlers and other general duties.

 Both food handlers and food businesses have specified legal responsibilities to ensure that food is not to be prepared or handled by anyone who is suffering from a gastrointestinal illness.

-If you handle food while suffering from or recovering from a gastrointestinal illness, there is a likelihood of food being contaminated.
+If you handle food while suffering from or recovering from a gastrointestinal illness, there is a likelihood that food can become contaminated.

-It is an offence to handle food while suffering from, or recovering from a gastrointestinal illness.
+It is an offence under the Code to handle food while suffering from, or recovering from a gastrointestinal illness.

 If suffering from gastroenteritis, SA Health recommends you should not return to work at least 48 hours after all symptoms have stopped.
 Symptoms can include vomiting, diarrhoea, sore throat, fevers.
 If you have these symptoms or suspect that you are suffering from a food borne disease or are a carrier, legally you must notify your workplace.